gbrlbsls/votwitch/README.md

 # votwitch
-Twitch.tv votes for league of legends champions based on chat
+Twitch.tv league champion votes based o chat activity.

 Use it <a href="//gbsales.github.io/votwitch">here</a>